 Virtually all of our assets and liabilities are interest rate sensitive in nature.
 As a result, interest rates and other factors generally influence our performance more than does inflation.
-Changes in interest rates do not necessarily correlate with inflation rates or changes in inflation rates.
 Our activities and balance sheet are measured with reference to historical cost and/or fair market value without considering inflation.